Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Introduction

 { In this paper, we aim to understand the mechanisms behind the emergence of observed FtsZ filament morphologies in both bacterial and yeast systems using a polymer model and Langevin dynamics simulations.
 Our theoretical approach assumes the existence of FtsZ filamentous assembly as the starting point.
 We model it as a tangentially active chiral semiflexible polymer characterized by finite bending and torsional rigidity, as well as intrinsic bending and torsional curvatures.
-A tangential activity is used to model the FtsZ treadmilling.
-Our primary achievements are: $(i)$~Our model accurately captures all experimentally observed FtsZ morphologies, such as rings, helices, filaments, and globules, observed in FtsZ from different bacterial species or FtsZ mutants of {\em Escherichia coli}. $(ii)$~A minimal lateral attraction is necessary for ring formation, and treadmilling can flatten and widen globules into rings, displaying rotation and a spooling mechanism to ring formation. $(iii)$~The ring state remains stable over a broad range of treadmilling activities before transitioning into the open helix (OH) through phase coexistence.
+A tangential activity is used to model the FtsZ treadmilling. \dc{We use a comparison with a simple treadmilling model to validate the effectiveness of our approach.} Our primary achievements are: $(i)$~Our model accurately captures all experimentally observed FtsZ morphologies, such as rings, helices, filaments, and globules, observed in FtsZ from different bacterial species or FtsZ mutants of {\em Escherichia coli}. $(ii)$~A minimal lateral attraction is necessary for ring formation, and treadmilling can flatten and widen globules into rings, displaying rotation and a spooling mechanism to ring formation. $(iii)$~The ring state remains stable over a broad range of treadmilling activities before transitioning into the open helix (OH) through phase coexistence.
 We obtain a detailed phase diagram, with the phase boundaries marked by peaks in size fluctuations and extensile response. $(iv)$~Active spinning chiral rings (SCR) induce contractile stresses, rotation, and shear that intensify near the phase boundaries.

 The paper is organized as follows: In Sec.~\ref{sec:experiment}, we first summarise the experimental results, setting the motivation for the theoretical study.
 In Sec.~\ref{sec_model}, we present the model and simulation details.
 In Sec.~\ref{sec:results}, we discuss the main results, including the phase diagram, shape and size of the polymer, and stress generation.
 Finally, we conclude in Sec.~\ref{sec:conclusion}, summarizing our results and presenting an outlook.